Low Carbon Devon Creative Industries

 AHRC Net Zero Visions – Sustainability Hub Mural

-Acclaimed professionals in animation, illustration, interactive games, and public murals are currently working with communities to produce positive ‘Visions’ of locations across Devon as carbon net-zero in 2050.
+Acclaimed professionals in animation, illustration, interactive games, and public murals worked with communities to produce positive ‘Visions’ of locations across Devon as carbon net-zero in 2050.
 The Sustainability Hub Mural depicts a range of net zero and sustainability visions for the university and for the city of Plymouth and celebrates initiatives already taking place.

 Low Carbon Devon - Creative Industries past events